metauni/metauni.github.io/index.md

   <a target="_blank" href="mailto:admin@metauni.org">Email</a>
 </p>

 The second metauni course [Shadows of Computation](https://metauni.org/soc/) (SOC) is running now, and covers introductory category theory and the relation to computer science.
 We recently ran a course on algebraic geometry called [MAG](https://www.metauni.org/mag).
+In mid-January 2023 there will be a [festival](https://metauni.org/festival/2023/).
 You can access metauni in [VR](https://metauni.org/vr/).
 For the 2022 RDC Game Jam the metauni dev team made [Super Starway 66](https://www.roblox.com/games/10752934445/Super-Starway-66-NEW), please enjoy!

 ## Schedule